-Santa Monica Early Childhood Task Force -- a committed group of early childhood supporters based in Santa Monica -- have been advocating for young children, their families, and early care providers since 1980.
-The TF includes parents with children under five, child care and early education providers, concerned community members, and organizational partners such as Connections for Children and Family Service of Santa Monica.
+The Santa Monica Early Childhood Task Force is a dedicated group of early childhood advocates based in Santa Monica.
+Its members include parents of children under five, childcare and early education providers, concerned community members, and organizational partners such as Connections for Children and Family Service of Santa Monica.

-The Santa Monica Early Childhood Task Force (ECTF) was officially founded in 1980 by advocates who were joined by early education and child care providers and working parents who found their way to us after their own stressful searches for quality child care they could afford.
+The Santa Monica Early Childhood Task Force (ECTF) was founded in 1980 by a group of advocates, providers of early education and childcare, and working parents who came together after facing their own challenging searches for affordable, high-quality childcare.

 As a result of our advocacy, in 1991 the City of Santa Monica formally launched an ambitious effort to ensure that children whose parents live or work in the city will have access to affordable, high quality child care.
 These efforts have been the focus of the ECTF over the past 30 years.